-The secondary endpoints (refer to Section [2.1.3](#)) will be calculated according to the relevant BI internal procedures and will be assessed statistically using the same methods as described for the primary endpoints.
+The secondary endpoints (refer to Section [2.1.3](#)) will be calculated according to the relevant BI internal procedures and will be assessed descriptively.

 7.2.5 Safety analyses

 Safety will be analysed based on the assessments described in Section [2.2.2.2](#).
 All treated subjects (TS, refer to Section [7.2](#)) will be included in the safety analysis.
 Safety analyses will be descriptive in nature and based on BI standards.
 No hypothesis testing is planned.